izzako/izzako/README.md

 Hello, I'm izzan.
-I love music altough i'm majoring in math.
+I am currently interested in NLP, altouh i'm majoring in math.
-Like other's do, i'm interested in data science.
 You can reach me on email: musa.izzanardi@gmail.com